 This covers two tutorials on how to throw a cast net.
 One involves using your teeth and the other places the net over your hand instead of using your teeth.
 I’ve been throwing cast nets using my teeth for years and it’s an old habit.
 I can throw without using my teeth just as well but still prefer the other method of throwing a cast net.

-Below are step by step instructions on how to throw a cast net.
+Below is the step by step instructions on how to throw a cast net.
 Watch the videos included with this tutorial several times and get a good understanding of this process and then print this step by step guide and go out and practice.

 I taught my son how to throw a 7 foot, 1.5 lb per foot cast net when he was 9 years old.
 He was throwing perfect circles within 15 minutes.
 I’ve also never met anyone that when shown proper technique couldn’t learn how to throw a cast net in a short amount of time.